FAQ schema for https://www.kineticedgept.com/services-frequently-asked-questions/ page for Kinetic Edge Physical Therapy-EKCC-349643-ESEOC

 Physical therapists are present fulltime in each of our clinic locations.
 Physical therapists focus on evaluating and treating movement dysfunctions.
 They are skilled at identifying and correcting the source of the problem, but the physical therapists at Kinetic Edge understand that the location of pain and the source of the problem are not always the same thing.
 The key to enhancing comfort and performance lies in understanding how the various links in the kinetic chain impact each other, so that you can understand why you’re hurting, as well as what you can do to eliminate it and prevent it from reoccurring.

-The occupational therapists at Kinetic Edge are present fulltime in our Pella and Oskaloosa clinics, and available in Newton, as necessary.
+The occupational therapists at Kinetic Edge are present fulltime in our Ames, Des Moines, Pella, Oskaloosa, and Newton clinics.
 Occupational therapists specialize in treating patients with hand, wrist, or elbow problems that affect their ability to play, work or perform self-care tasks.
 They use self-care, work, and play activities to increase independent function, enhance development, achieve maximum independence, and enhance quality of life.
 Our occupational therapists also specialize in pediatric therapy.

 No. Iowa law does not require a referral from or consultation with your physician before you can receive physical therapy or occupational therapy, but Kinetic Edge regularly communicates with your physician to make sure you’re getting the exact care you require.
 Our therapists have received extensive training in identifying red flags, and, if necessary, they will refer you to your physician.
 Seeing a therapist first is safe and could save you hundreds of dollars.